-(iii) Dealing profits/losses
+(iii) Dealing profits/(losses)

-Income arising from gains and losses on trading positions and financial instruments designated as fair value through profit and loss is included in dealing profits.
+Income arising from gains and losses on financial instruments designated as fair value through profit and loss is included in dealing profits/(losses).
 Interest on these positions is included, as it is integral to the dealing profit and distinct from interest on banking activities.

-Dealing profits arise on a strategy basis across a range of instruments, and is managed accordingly.
+Dealing profits arise on a strategy basis across a range of instruments, and are managed accordingly.
 It is presented on a net basis, even though the corresponding financial assets and liabilities may not have been offset on the balance sheet in accordance with the presentation requirements of FRS 25.